jkc909/food-genie/README.md

 ### What is it?

-Weekly meal planning app to help manage and automate nourishment decisions, built with Rails, React and Python.
+Weekly meal planning app to help manage and automate nourishment decisions.
+Built with Rails, React and Python.

 *in early development*